 Didn’t address larvae located deeper in the soil

 Again, this may be feasible if you’re only dealing with a few potted plants and are also using other control measures.
+It’s labor intensive if you have a lot of plants and doesn’t address the adult gnats that will just lay new eggs as soon as you’re done.
 It might reduce the number of larvae located near the soil’s surface of a larger planter, but it won’t address those that are located deeper inside the pot or those that are located near the pot’s drainage holes.

 What Methods Work to Eradicate Fungus Gnats